madanVedansh21/Global_Trend-API-Integration/README.md

 # Global_Trend-API-Integration

+how to start the server
+just you have to
+npm i
+start the server with the basic command -> node index.js and click the go live to start the html server in vs code

 here are the steps to run and understand what all things i have implemented

 1. this mini project is as follows :-